Strategies Senior Living Communities Should Be Implementing Now to Drive Engagement

 Most seniors aren’t far removed from being the movers and shakers of society.
 Many are retired doctors, C-suite executives, or come from related professions-each bringing his or her own wealth of knowledge, experience, and wisdom to a senior living facility.
 Don’t waste that gift.
 Use it to improve your senior care services.

 So, what are the strategies you can use to give residents a voice when it comes to technology adoption?

 - Create technology boards – Councils or groups of residents offer senior living communities a representative body that speaks on their behalf.
 Consider creating technology boards that allow a select group of seniors the opportunity to evaluate new technologies that are intended to improve their care or experience.

 - Build beta testing groups – If you have some tech-savvy residents, consider enlisting a volunteer group of beta testers.
-They can provide invaluable feedback on any new technological implementation.
+They can provide invaluable feedback on any new technological implementation for your independent living, memory care, or assisted living facility.
 Should you choose to partner with a technology solution, you can then leverage the test group to be early adopters and advocates.
 They master the technology and then encourage others in the community to do the same.

 When residents feel ignored, they tend to disengage.
 This discontentment is then aimed at their own families and neighboring residents.
 However, by including them in the planning process, you increase engagement while preventing any mishaps associated with the adoption of new technology.

 The convergence of hospitality and healthcare within senior living communities has combined the responsibilities of both resident wellbeing and security.
 It has forced the need for better visibility over residents’ daily activities, medical history, behavioral patterns, and overall health.
 Additionally, the technology needed to track and implement this data cannot sacrifice engagement.

 There are several ways you can utilize integrated senior living technology to aid resident physical and mental health, including: